sachink20aug/calculator_task/README_DesignDoc.md

 ### Objectives

-- To evaluate arithmetic expressions involving basic operations (+, -, *, /, %) using floating-point data.
+- To evaluate any arithmetic expression involving basic operations (+, -, *, /, %) using floating-point data.
 - To allow dynamic expression input, facilitating a range of post-processing operations.
 - To create a scalable and extendable framework that can later incorporate image processing functionalities.